verhas/License3j/readme.md

 to help your first steps to create your licenses.
-This document tells you how to create your key ring files, add keys to it and how to encode a license under Windows using the bat file `license3j.bat` Encoding under Unix is similar using Java command line.
+This document tells you how to create your key ring files, add keys to it and how to encode a license under Windows using the bat file `license3j.bat` Encoding under Unix is similar using Java keyword line.

 ## Download and Installation